-Interested parties are directed to NASD Notice to Members 99-91 (November 1999) for additional information on FINRA's Censure Policy.
+^{1.} Interested parties are directed to NASD Notice to Members 99-91 (November 1999) for additional information on FINRA's Censure Policy.

 Monetary sanctions-Imposition and collection of monetary sanctions.

 FINRA has identified the circumstances under which Adjudicators generally will impose and FINRA generally will collect monetary sanctions.
-In that the overriding purpose of all disciplinary sanctions is to remedy misconduct, deter future misconduct and protect the investing public, Adjudicators may exercise their discretion in applying FINRA's policy on the imposition and collection of monetary sanctions as necessary to achieve FINRA's regulatory purposes.
-The following lists of violations may not be exhaustive and these recommendations also may be appropriate for other types of cases.3
+In that the overriding purpose of all disciplinary sanctions is to remedy misconduct, deter future misconduct and protect the investing public, Adjudicators may exercise their discretion in applying FINRA's policy on the imposition and collection of monetary sanctions as necessary to achieve FINRA's regulatory purposes.2

-- Adjudicators generally should not impose a fine if an individual is barred and there is no customer loss in cases involving the following types of misconduct: - failure to respond under FINRA Rule 8210; - exam cheating; and - private securities transactions (if the Adjudicator does not order disgorgement or restitution). - Adjudicators generally should not impose a fine if an individual is barred and the Adjudicator has ordered restitution or disgorgement of ill-gotten gains as appropriate to remediate the misconduct in cases involving the following types of misconduct: - conversion or improper use of funds or securities; - forgery; and - sales practice and private securities transaction cases (if only one or a small number of customers are harmed).
+- Adjudicators generally should not impose a fine if an individual is barred and there is no customer loss. - Adjudicators generally should not impose a fine if an individual is barred and the Adjudicator has ordered restitution or disgorgement of ill-gotten gains as appropriate to remediate the misconduct. - Nevertheless, Adjudicators generally should impose a fine and require payment of restitution and disgorgement even if an individual is barred in all sales practice cases if: - the case involves widespread, significant and identifiable customer harm; or - the respondent has retained substantial ill-gotten gains.

-- Adjudicators generally should impose a fine and require payment of restitution and disgorgement even if an individual is barred in all sales practice cases if: - the case involves widespread, significant and identifiable customer harm; or - the respondent has retained substantial ill-gotten gains. - In all cases, Adjudicators may exercise their discretion and, if a bar is imposed, refrain from imposing a fine, but require proof of payment of an order of restitution when a respondent files an application for re-entry into the securities industry.4 Adjudicators also may, in their discretion, impose a suspension and a fine, but require proof of payment of the fine when the respondent re-enters the securities industry.
+- ▶ In all cases, Adjudicators may exercise their discretion and, if a bar is imposed, refrain from imposing a fine, but require proof of payment of an order of restitution when a respondent files an application for re-entry into the securities industry.3 Adjudicators also may, in their discretion, impose a suspension and a fine, but require proof of payment of the fine when the respondent re-enters the securities industry.
 In this regard, Adjudicators should consider the following factors: - whether the respondent is suspended or otherwise not in the securities industry when the sanction is imposed; and - the number of customers harmed.

-Interested parties are directed to NASD Notice to Members 99-86 (October 1999) for additional information on FINRA's Monetary Sanctions Policy.
+^{2.} Interested parties are directed to NASD Notice to Members 99-86 (October 1999) for additional information on FINRA's Monetary Sanctions Policy.

-^{4.} Adjudicators have the discretion to impose post-judgment interest on restitution orders.
+^{3.} Adjudicators have the discretion to impose post-judgment interest on restitution orders.

-Monetary sanctions - payment of monetary sanctions.
+Monetary sanctions-payment of monetary sanctions.
 Respondents may be permitted to pay fines and costs through an installment payment plan.
 Installment payment plans generally will be limited to two years (although in extraordinary cases, installment payment plans may be extended to not more than five years).
 Respondents who are allowed to utilize an installment payment plan will be required to execute promissory notes that track the installment payment plan.